Getting started with the core device

 delay(4*us)

 ARTIQ can implement with parallel blocks without having to resort to any of the typical parallel processing approaches.
-It simply remembers the position on the timeline when entering the parallel block and then seeks back to that position after submitting the events generated by each statement.
-In other words, the statements in the parallel block are actually executed sequentially, only the RTIO events generated by them are scheduled to be executed in parallel.
-Note that if a statement takes a lot of CPU time to execute (this different from the events scheduled by a statement taking a long time), it may cause a subsequent statement to miss the deadline for timely submission of its events.
-This then causes a RTIOUnderflow exception to be raised.
+It simply remembers its position on the timeline (now_mu) when entering the parallel block and resets to that position after each individual statement.
+At the end of the block, the cursor is advanced to the furthest position it reached during the block.
+In other words, the statements in a parallel block are actually executed sequentially.
+Only the RTIO events generated by the statements are scheduled in parallel.

-Within a parallel block, some statements can be made sequential again using a with sequential construct.
+Within a parallel block, some statements can be scheduled sequentially again using a with sequential block.
 Observe the pulses generated by this code:

 for i in range(1000000):